 Some older wells were completed in a pit or covered with dirt and are not visible at the surface.
 Locating these wells may require digging with a shovel or backhoe.
 Water well records rarely show well locations in relation to buildings.
 One option might be to hire a private contractor experienced in locating utility lines to trace the water service pipe from the house to the well location.

-A person may not be a water well driller in Indiana without a license issued by the DNR Division of Water.
-To qualify for a water well drilling license, a person must
+A person may not be a water well driller or water well pump installer in Indiana without a license issued by the DNR Division of Water.
+To qualify for a water well drilling or pump installer license, a person must

 The Division of Water sends applicants a free packet that includes study materials (the Indiana drilling statute and rules), forms, and an information sheet.
-The Division usually offers five exams during the year - at the Indiana Ground Water Association conference in February or March and at Government Center South in Indianapolis in April, June, August, and November.
+The Division usually offers five exams during the year – once during the Indiana Ground Water Association’s annual conference and at the Government Center South in Indianapolis in February, April, June, and August.

 A well driller must keep an accurate record for each well drilled and submit a copy of the well record to the DNR Division of Water within 30 days after completing the well.